oshahliver/picse/docs/interiors_docs.md

 #### ```Planet.compute_oxide_fractions()```:

+Computes the mole fractions of different oxides in the mantle from the atomic mantle composition.

 #### ```Planet.get_hydrosphere_props()```:

 Extracts the structure and basic properties of the hydrosphere.
 These include: the total thickness, the layering into different phase regions, the liquid water mass fraction.